Best Rewards Credit Cards in 2026

 Miles rewards are typically geared towards frequent travelers.
 These cards allow you to earn miles that can be redeemed for flights, hotel stays, and other travel expenses.
 Co-branded airline cards often provide additional perks like priority boarding and free checked bags.

-• Chase Sapphire Reserve: Ultimate Rewards transferable to 14+ partners
+• Chase Sapphire Reserve: Ultimate Rewards transferable to 14+ airline and hotel partners

-• Capital One Venture X: No foreign transaction fees, flexible redemption
+• Capital One Venture X: No foreign transaction fees, 10,000 bonus miles on each anniversary

 Understanding Annual Fees and Statement Credits

-Premium rewards cards now justify high annual fees through extensive statement credits.
-The Chase Sapphire Reserve ($795 annual fee) offers $500+ in annual credits, while the American Express Platinum ($895 annual fee) provides up to $2,000 in benefits including:
+Premium rewards cards now justify high annual fees through extensive statement credits and perks.
+The Chase Sapphire Reserve ($795 annual fee) offers over $2,700 in annual cardmember value, including:

 Flat Vs. Tiered Rewards Structures